Arzuparreta/brain/README.md

 Brain is the ultra simple **CLI** that I use to **manage** a plain **list of .md** files
 of any kind.
 It just adds, removes, edit and list .md files in a directory.

 You will not find anything fancy here.
-This just solves my problem of having to get out of a terminal instance to read or note something, that's it.
+This just solves my problem of having to get out of a terminal instance to read or note something, and lets me have <<dockerized>> notes using an existant samba share, for example.

 ## Requirements